CUBRID/cubrid-manual/en/sql/tuning.rst

 In Memory Sort
 --------------

-The "in memory sort(IMS)" feature is an optimization applied to the LIMIT/ORDERBY_NUM() queries specifying ORDER BY.
+The "in memory sort(IMS)" feature is an optimization applied to the LIMIT queries specifying ORDER BY.
 Normally, when executing a query which specifies ORDER BY and LIMIT clauses, CUBRID generates the full sorted result set and then applies the LIMIT operator to this result set.
 With the IMS optimization, instead of generating the whole result set, CUBRID uses an in-memory binary heap in which only tuples satisfying the ORDER BY and LIMIT clauses are allowed.
 This optimization improves performance by eliminating the need for a full unordered result set.

 Whether this optimization is applied or not is not transparent to users.
 CUBRID decides to use in memory sort in the following situation: